mff-uk/dataspecer/content/en/docs/projects/api.md

 API specification in OAS based on data specification created via Dataspecer.
 Because of this, the quality of the generated OpenAPI specification highly depends on the quality of the data specification which is taken as input by the program.
+Please note that the program assumes **unique names of the data structures**.
 This section will demonstrate the working process of the extension based on an example data specification called "Sample Data Specification".
 This data specification consists of two data structures.
 These data structures
 are: Tourist Destination and Member.
 Please refer to Pic 3.1 and Pic 3.2 in order to view the representation of aforementioned data structures.